-MAED in Educational Studies - Emphasis in Reading 33 crs.
+MAED in E Educational Studies - Emphasis in Reading 33 crs.

-EDL 620 SCHOOL LAW 3
+EDL 620 SCHOOL LAW EMERGENT LITERACY 3

-EDR 601 EMERGENT LITERACY
+EDR 601

-or

-EDR 635 SURVEY OF READING METHODS AND MATERIALS K-1 -
+or EDR 635 SURVEY OF READING METHODS AND MATERIALS K-1 2 3

-EDR 610 ADOLESCENT LITERATURE 3
+EDR 610 ADOLESCENT LITERATURE 2 3

-EDR 621 CLASSROOM DIAGNOSTIC TECHNIQUES AND TESTING 3 3
+EDR 621 CLASSROOM DIAGNOSTIC TECHNIQUES AND TESTING -

+PROCEDURES FOR THE TEACHING OF READING u 0

+EDR 622 3

 PROCEDURES FOR THE TEACHING OF READING

-EDR 622 ADVANCED DIAGNOSTIC TECHNIQUES AND TESTING 3

-PROCEDURES FOR THE TEACHING OF READING

 EDR 697 PRACTICUM IN READING 3

 EDU 600 PROFESSIONAL EDUCATOR SEMINAR 0

 EDU 610 HISTORY AND PHILOSOPHY OF EDUCATION

 or

 EDU 615 CONTEMPORARY ISSUES IN EDUCATION 3

 EDU 611 CURRICULUM THEORY AND DESIGN 3

 EDU 612 INSTRUCTIONAL AND CURRICULAR DESIGN 3

 AND EVALUATION

 EDU 641 EDUCATIONAL RESEARCH & STATISTICS 3

 EDU 645 ACTION RESEARCH PLANNING 2

 EDU 698 PORTFOLIO ASSESSMENT 1

-MASTER OF ARTS IN EDUCATION music education
+MASTER OF ARTS IN EDUCATION MUSIC education

-The graduate program in Music Education is designed for teachers who want to continue developing their professional commitment and competence.
+The graduate program in Music Education is designed for teachers who want to continue developing their professional commitment and competence in the area of music.
 Graduate students in the program examine current educational theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and teaching style.
 They explore social issues affecting students and expand their awareness of and respect for the unique development of each student.
 During their course work, they consider effective collaboration with and accountability to students, parents, colleagues, and the community.
 Reexamining the development of values and professional ethics, students gain greater intellectual and ethical insight.
 The Music Education Program develops advanced proficiency in the Illinois Teacher Standards.